 The ROFR transaction is not required to close by the end of the ROFR posting period.
 However, if the Owner and eligible buyer fail to close following the end of the ROFR posting period and DCA determines that failure to close was the fault of the Owner, the ROFR requirement is not satisfied.
-The Owner may accept a third party offer on the property or partnership if DCA determines that failure to close was the fault of the Owner, the ROFR requirement is not satisfied.
 The Owner may accept a third party offer on the property or partnership if DCA determines that failure to close was the fault of the eligible buyer.